NewsLocal News

 "Measurable progress has been made on cost-of-living pressures, drug costs have been lowered on the consumer, and red tape has been cut for small businesses," Cole said.

 "Energy demand from AI data centers could unfairly drive up their electric utility bills.
-Tonight I'm pleased to announce that I have negotiated the new ratepayer protection pledge.
+Tonight, I'm pleased to announce that I have negotiated the new ratepayer protection pledge.
 We're telling the major tech companies that they have the obligation to provide for their own power needs," Trump said.

-Here in Oklahoma, we have reported on House Bill 3917 at the state Capitol, which aims to protect homeowners from higher electric bills.
+There is a current bill that aims to protect homeowners from higher electric bills.
 If passed, it would require data centers to pay a surcharge during peak energy demand.
+No tech companies have been named, and other details have not been released.

 Stay in touch with us anytime, anywhere --